-Our highly experienced and dedicated careers team are available to provide specialist careers advice and consultation to students.
-We arrange a large number of careers events, and you will have the opportunity to hear talks from a variety of employers as well as universities and other institutions offering courses in higher education.
+The Careers team, led by Head of Careers, Bekki Clark, are highly experienced and dedicated careers staff who are available to provide specialist careers advice and consultation to our students.
+They arrange a large number of careers events, and you will have the opportunity to hear talks from a variety of employers as well as universities and other institutions offering courses in higher education.

 However, it is entirely correct that students who are talented in music, art, drama and creative skills choose subjects that play to their strengths.